Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 10.md

 Student billy{80, 50, 75};
 Student bobby{billy}; //or Student bobby = billy;
 ```
-Objects are copied by callung the Copy Constructor
+Objects are copied by calling the Copy Constructor

 You get a copy ctor for free.